SAVE THE DATE - March 19, 2026

 Student registration for returning families for the 2025-2026 school year will be open June 15.
 You must log into the Parent Portal to update your student(s) information for the coming school year.
 If you need help with your Parent Portal username or password, please email jschluss@mc-wildcats.org.
 Families new to the district can enroll anytime by going to www.mc-wildcats.org and choosing New Student Enrollment.

-28 days ago, Jocelyn Schluss
+4 months ago, Jocelyn Schluss

 25-26 OLR